ericgregory/gitops-demo/README.md

 - `/hello-world/`: A simple `hello-world` WebAssembly component in Rust
 - `hello-proj.yaml`: An Argo CD Application CRD for the `hello-world` component
-- `hostgroup-proj.yaml`: An Argo CD Application CRD for a wasmCloud host group
 - `wasmcloud-proj.yaml`: An Argo CD Application CRD for wasmCloud infrastructure
 - `.github/workflows/hello-world.yml`: A GitHub Workflow that is triggered on release.
 This workflow uses the [`setup-wash` GitHub Action](https://github.com/wasmCloud/setup-wash-action) to build the component and push an OCI artifact to GHCR.
 The workflow should work in your own fork and can be adapted for other Rust-based Wasm components with minimal changes.